Knowing More About Costa Rica

 The annual average temperature is around 70 to 81 degrees Fahrenheit.
 Due to its proximity to the equator, Costa Rica has no real winter period, and the weather can be classified as a dry and wet season.
-The dry season starts from mid- November to April and wet season from mid-May to November.
+In normal weather conditions, the dry season starts from mid- November to April and wet season from mid-May to November.
 The months the rain the most are September and October.
 The province of Guanacaste is the driest of the country, making it a recommended area to visit during the rainy season.

 Even during raining season, travelers can expect sunny mornings with clear skies and afternoon showers that last about two hours before the sky clears again.
 Wet season is also called “Green Season” due to the rain making everything around look greener.
 Typically travelers will find low season rates between September and mid-November and enjoy a lees crowed tours and hotels.